entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 ### Automatic Install with Entando App Builder
 Install the Customer Portal in two steps by integrating the Entando Hub into your App Builder.
-1. From your App Builder, go to the `Repository` from the left sidebar.
+1. From the left sidebar of your App Builder, go to the `Repository`.
 Select `Entando Hub` at the top right side of the page if it has already been configured.
-If not, enter Entando Hub and the API URL to initialize the Hub.
-This will make it available at any time from this page.
+If not, enter `Entando Hub` and the API URL to initialize the Hub.
+It will now be available from this page at any time.

 2. From the Hub, deploy and `Install` the two Customer Portal bundles from the Catalog.